gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 the variability in the residuals is the same for all observations.
 Sometimes it can be difficult to check the assumptions by looking at the overall diagnostic plots and it may be easier to go back to the original scatterplot or plot the residuals vs fitted values by group to fully assess the results.
+\index{Residuals vs Fitted plot!by group}
+For example,
+Figure \@ref(fig:Figure8-27)
-For example, Figure \@ref(fig:Figure8-27) shows a scatterplot of the residuals vs the quantitative explanatory variable by the groups.
+shows a scatterplot of the residuals vs the quantitative explanatory variable by the groups.
 The variability in the residuals is a bit larger in the